The Birch--Swinnerton-Dyer exact formula for quadratic twists of elliptic curves: Introduction

-\begin{remark} The conclusion of Theorem \ref{ThmNonvanishing} also holds for the quadratic twists of elliptic curves lying in the same isogeny class as $E$, since they have the same complex $L$-function as the corresponding quadratic twists of $E$.
+\begin{remark} The conclusions of Theorem \ref{ThmNonvanishing} and Corollary \ref{ThmConj} also hold for the quadratic twists of elliptic curves lying in the same isogeny class as $E$, since they have the same complex $L$-function as the corresponding quadratic twists of $E$.
 We explain in the next section, using the Chebotarev density theorem, why $\mathcal{S}$ is usually non-empty, and how to construct an explicit infinite set primes with positive density lying in it in most cases.
+Also, the prime factors of $M$ can be any primes in $\mathcal{S}$.
 Note that when $\Delta_E>0$, we assume that $q \equiv 1 \mod 4$, since our argument in the proof of Theorem \ref{ThmNonvanishing} does not work for primes $q$ with $q \equiv 3 \mod 4$ if $\Delta_E>0$.
 Indeed, when $q \equiv 3 \mod 4$, one has $L(E^{(-q)},1)=0$ for some $E$ and some primes $q$ satisfying all the other conditions in the definition of the set $\mathcal{S}$, for example, using the labelling of curves introduced by Cremona \cite{Cremona1}, $34a1$ with $q = 3$, $99c1$ with $q = 7$. \end{remark}

 \begin{remark} Theorem \ref{ThmNonvanishing} can be applied to the family of quadratic twists of many elliptic curves $E/\BQ$.
 In particular, it can be applied to the following $E$ from Cremona's Tables \cite{Cremona1} with conductor $C < 100$: $11a1$, $14a1$, $19a1$, $20a1$, $26a1$, $27a1$, $34a1$, $35a1$, $36a1$, $37b1$, $38a1$, $38b1$, $44a1$, $46a1$, $49a1$, $50a1$, $50b1$, $51a1$, $52a1$, $54a1$, $54b1$, $56b1$, $66a1$, $66c1$, $67a1$, $69a1$, $73a1$, $75a1$, $75c1$, $76a1$, $77c1$, $80b1$, $84a1$, $84b1$, $89b1$, $92a1$, $94a1$, $99c1$, $99d1$. \end{remark}